 Cells recovered from early embryos, up to the morula stage, work efficiently as donor cells for cloning.
 Cloning from embryonic cells was conducted successfully for more than a decade before the birth of the first mammal produced via nuclear transfer using adult somatic cells (“Dolly,” a sheep reported by the Roslin Institute, Scotland, in 1997).

 The most common tissue used for cloning from adult animals is subcutaneous connective tissue.
 The tissue is minced and cultured in vitro.
 Outgrowing fibroblasts are harvested and replated (passaged) in new dishes to continue proliferation until millions of cells have been produced.
-These are then typically frozen for future use.
+These are then typically cryopreserved for future use.

 The recombined oocyte, now containing the nucleus of the donor cell, is treated to mimic the activation signal of fertilization, which stimulates it to develop into an embryo.
-After activation, the developing embryo may be transferred surgically to the oviduct of a recipient female, or may be cultured in vitro to a stage at which it can be transferred to the uterus transcervically (nonsurgically), as for standard embryo transfer.
+After activation, the developing embryo may be transferred surgically to the oviduct of a recipient female or may be cultured in vitro to a stage at which it can be transferred to the uterus transcervically (nonsurgically), as for standard embryo transfer.